-The only difference (and a slight advantage to Bergen) is its somewhat larger head and a sightline that goes all the way from the front to the back of the head, which are both of immense help if you’re lacking in confidence and/or having troubles aligning the putt.
+The only difference (and a slight advantage to Bergen) is its somewhat larger head and a sightline that goes all the way from the front to the back of the head, which are both of immense help if you lack confidence and/or having trouble aligning the putt.

 - Adjustable shaft length (31–38 inches)

 - Available in two gorgeous finishes (Slate and Platinum)